-Application and admission Sociology: international procedure
+Application and admission: Sociology - international procedure

-This is the international application and admission procedure for the Master's program in Sociology.
+This is the international application and admission procedure for the (pre-)Master's program in Sociology.

 a) Check your eligibility

-1. Educational background/diplomas
+1. Educational background

 - You cannot be accepted onto this Master's program without having either a Bachelor's or Master's degree.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.

-- Sufficiently conversant in the social sciences e.g. knowledge of and practice in the application of (key) questions of sociology and of classical and modern sociological theories; basic knowledge of other social sciences e.g. psychology and economics;
+- Sufficiently conversant in the social sciences, e.g., knowledge of and practice in the application of (key) questions of sociology and of classical and modern sociological theories; basic knowledge of other social sciences, e.g., psychology and economics.

 - Adequate knowledge of social science statistics and research methods.

-2. English language proficiency
+2. English language requirements

 - The test results must not be older than two years at the time of application.